 Chicago’s heartbeat is strong.
-From its 26 miles of scenic lakefront, varied culinary delights and thriving music scene to the iconic skyscrapers, prairie-style architecture and abundant green spaces, Chicago blends big-city style with Midwestern soul.
+From its 26 miles of scenic lakefront, varied culinary delights and thriving music scene to the iconic skyscrapers, prairie-style architecture and abundant green spaces, Chicago blends big-city style with Midwestern soul; and Chicago neighborhoods each have a personality all their own.

-Voted Best Large U.S. City three years in a row by visitors, Chicago is also a livable city made up of diverse neighborhoods, each with its own distinct vibe.
+Voted Best Large U.S. City five years in a row by visitors, Chicago is also a livable city of diverse neighborhoods, each with its distinct vibe.
 Whether you’re moving to Chicago from across the country or across town, finding the right neighborhood to meet your needs can be an adventure, considering Chicagoland covers 14 counties spanning three states – Illinois, Indiana, and Wisconsin.

 To help get you started, our guide to the best neighborhoods in Chicago covers the core of Cook County, plus a quick introduction to the area.